 Western SARE is committed to addressing the needs of agricultural stakeholders.
 Proposals must include evidence that identified needs of stakeholders are being addressed and that support for the project exists beyond the team collaborators.
-Describing and documenting stakeholder needs and support demonstrates that the proposed project is relevant and timely.
+Describe and document stakeholder needs and support to demonstrate that the proposed project is relevant and timely.
 Evidence of stakeholder support may be demonstrated through: